How to choose a professional resume writer?

 Where to look?

-Recommendations and word of mouth are the best way to find a resume writer online.
+Recommendations and word of mouth are the best ways to find a resume writer online.
 Do you have any friends or colleagues who have used a service and are happy with the results?
 Ask to look at the resume or CV to see what you think of it (if they don’t mind).

-If your network comes up empty handed, you can do your own research.
+If your network comes up empty-handed, you can do your own research.
 Look for positive reviews and testimonials, but be wary of anyone who talks big with no portfolio.
 Freelance websites such as Upwork have independent workers, while resume services like ours have several professional writers to choose from.
 Don’t be afraid to shop around and ask for quotes from multiple sources.

 What to ask?